Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 >
 > For example, you can replace the default four spaces with any allowed whitespace characters, such as `\t` or `\n`.
 >
-{style="note"}
+{style="tip"}

 ## Customize JSON deserialization

-Kotlin's `Json` parser provides several settings that let you customize how JSON data is parsed and deserialized.
+Kotlin's `Json` parser offers several settings that allow you to customize the parsing and deserialization of JSON data.

 ### Ignore unknown keys